-2010 proved to be a difficult year specifically related to the economic crisis that began in the summer and burst in September.
-The economic crisis of 2010's effect will be felt by the non-profit community for some time to come, perhaps well into 2012.
 The Stewart Huston Charitable Trust continues to foster a culture of conservative investing not only in the money markets but also in the organizations we support.
 The Stewart Huston Charitable Trust is committed to our communities and assisting organizations who serve our neighbors.

-In 2010 over \$xxx,000 was distributed in xx different grants.
+In 2011 over \$396,000 was distributed in 31 different grants.
 These grants were all to charitable organizations qualifying under the Section 509 of the Internal Revenue Service Code 501(c)(3), including but not limited to, health, civic, historic preservation, community renewal as well as Protestant Trinitarian/Evangelical religious groups.